 Read our full election guide here, including a look at how money is shaping this year’s consequential contests.

-Our San José Spotlight team of reporters will blanket the city tonight to bring the latest results, reactions and analysis from the field.
-And bookmark this page for tonight’s live election results after polls close, brought to you in partnership with the Associated Press and Decision Desk HQ.
+Our San José Spotlight team of reporters blanketed the city Tuesday to bring the latest results, reactions and analysis from the field.
+Bookmark this page for continued live election results after polls close, brought to you in partnership with the Associated Press and Decision Desk HQ.

 What’s at stake

-Voters will choose whether to send the Bay Area’s own Kamala Harris to the White House four months after President Joe Biden withdrew from the race.
-She faces off with former President Donald Trump who lost the presidency four years ago.
+Voters chose whether to send the Bay Area’s own Kamala Harris to the White House four months after President Joe Biden withdrew from the race.
+She faced off with former President Donald Trump who lost the presidency four years ago.
+Trump appeared to forge a path to victory late Tuesday by winning key battleground states like Pennsylvania and declared a win in a speech to supporters.

-Former San Jose Mayor Sam Liccardo will go head to head with Assemblymember Evan Low for a rare shot at Congress — replacing retiring Rep. Anna Eshoo.
+Former San Jose Mayor Sam Liccardo went head to head with Assemblymember Evan Low for a rare shot at Congress — replacing retiring Rep. Anna Eshoo.
 The race is one of the most costly and closely-watched in Northern California.

-Farther down the ballot, San Jose voters will weigh four council races, including two open seats in Districts 2 and 6 (replacing termed-out Councilmembers Sergio Jimenez and Dev Davis, respectively).
-San Jose Councilmembers Domingo Candelas and Arjun Batra, both appointed in 2023, are facing reelection against challengers.
+Farther down the ballot, San Jose voters weighed four council races, including two open seats in Districts 2 and 6 (replacing termed-out Councilmembers Sergio Jimenez and Dev Davis, respectively).
+San Jose Councilmembers Domingo Candelas and Arjun Batra, both appointed in 2023, faced reelection against challengers.

-At the county level, the most competitive race is between Madison Nguyen and Betty Duong for the District 2 supervisorial seat.
-One of the two women will become the county’s first Vietnamese American policymaker.
-In District 5, Sally Lieber and Margaret Abe-Koga are running for the a seat on the five-person Board of Supervisors.
+At the county level, the most competitive matchup was between Madison Nguyen and Betty Duong for the District 2 supervisorial seat.
+Duong had a significant lead late Tuesday as she’s poised to become the county’s first Vietnamese American policymaker.
+In District 5, Sally Lieber and Margaret Abe-Koga faced off for the a seat on the five-person Board of Supervisors.

-In the South Bay’s only open Assembly race, two candidates — Patrick Ahrens and Tara Sreekrishnan — are competing to replace Low in District 26.
+In the South Bay’s only open Assembly race, two candidates — Patrick Ahrens and Tara Sreekrishnan — competed to replace Low in District 26.
+Ahrens appeared to be winning by strong margins Tuesday.

 There are just over 1 million registered voters in Santa Clara County.
 See all results from the county here.